This is bread just like your mom or your grandma used to make. There’s nothing better than a warm slice of this bread straight from the oven.

 - 1.5 tsp yeast

-- 3 cups flour I used hard white wheat, divided
+- 3 cups all-purpose flour I used hard white wheat, divided

 - 2 tbsp honey